 Where and how you sleep has a major influence on your life and well-being.
 You spend one third of your life in a bedroom; sleeping, making love or just retreating into a kind of privacy that no other room can offer.

-When you are asleep, you are unaware of anything taking place around you.
-Our conscious mind has the night off, but our subconscious is busy at work; recreating and reordering feelings, memories and experiences of the day for the benefit of our psyche.
+When you are asleep, your conscious mind has the night off, but your subconscious is busy at work; recreating and reordering the day’s feelings, memories and experiences for the benefit of your psyche.

-It is very important to arrange and decorate your bedroom with utmost care and paying attention to Feng Shui principles as closely as possible:
+So it is very important to arrange and decorate your bedroom with utmost care, paying attention to Feng Shui principles as closely as possible:

 12 tips for your bedroom

 - Never use your bedroom as a storage area for boxes, spare furniture, or piles of books.
 It will block the smooth flow of chi.
 Storing junk under your bed will cause stagnantion.